vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 [this](https://www.matassessment.com/blog/single-leg-balance-eyes-closed),
-the range for men ages 20-39 is 19.3 to 34.8 seconds (average of 21 seconds) and the range for men ages 40-59 is 11.5 to 26.9 seconds (average of 18.3 seconds.
-As somebody in my late 30s / early 40s (as of 2025), my threshold is at least 100 seconds per leg with temperature adjustment, and in practice I do between 90 and 150 seconds on the first try most of the time; the portion of the range below 100 would generally be during colder temperatures where the threshold is also correspondingly lower.
+the range for men ages 20-39 is 19.3 to 34.8 seconds (average of 21 seconds) and the range for men ages 40-59 is 11.5 to 26.9 seconds (average of 18.3 seconds).
+As somebody in my late 30s / early 40s (as of 2026), my threshold is at least 110 seconds per leg with adjustments for colder temperatures and retries, and I usually clear the threshold on the first attempt.

-At this point, it's not clear that increasing the duration has real-world effects either in practice or in theory,so my plan is to sustain the minimum of 100 seconds for standing-on-one-leg-with-eyes-closed without trying to push the level up.
-Time considerations make it dificult to push the threshold too far up, even if I am eventually able to do clearly over 100 seconds.
+At this point, it's not clear that increasing the duration has real-world effects either in practice or in theory,so my plan is to sustain the minimum of 110 seconds for standing-on-one-leg-with-eyes-closed without trying to push the level up.
+Time considerations make it dificult to push the threshold too far up, even if I am eventually able to do clearly over 110 seconds.

 In late 2025, I switched to doing these exercises along with rice prep, and multiplexed with listening to stuff, so the time is